srinig491/demo-srinivasang/readme.txt

 Step2:Open eclipse or STS IDE
 Step3:Add Project to IDE
-Step4:On the project right click -> got to maven -> give maven update Step5:Go to project-> Right click Run As Java Application Step6:Use postman
+Step4:On the project right click -> got to maven -> give maven update Step5:Go to project->Serch SampleApplication.java file in "com.sample.demo" package and Right click on the file Run As Java Application
+Step6:Use postman
 Step7:Add url in post man.
 Select GET http request